 The Employees’ Lament

 That’s the bad news.
 The good news is that these challenges represent great opportunities for improved understanding.
-And the more open the communication atmosphere is for conversations vertically and horizontally, the greater the opportunity for people to address decisions in principled (instead of expedient) ways.
+The more open the communication atmosphere is for conversations vertically and horizontally, the greater the opportunity for people to address decisions in principled (instead of expedient) ways.

-In my previous blog post, I shared that content is what you say or do, and process is how you say or do something.
-Also, we need both Process AND Content — it’s not one OR the other.
+As you know from my previous teaching, content is what you say or do, and process is how you say or do something.
+We need both Process AND Content — it’s not one OR the other.

 The Leadership Paradox

-If we can get past the past the scarcity thinking that leads to expedient leadership, we can enjoy the abundance that results from selfless leadership.
+If we can get past the scarcity thinking that leads to expedient leadership, we can enjoy the abundance that results from selfless leadership.
 I call this the Leadership Paradox.

 Every participative-oriented leader can achieve positive outcomes and results as they tap the power of Process AND Content!